PagerDuty/incident-response-docs/docs/training/incident_commander.md

 Note that the arrival of a more qualified person does NOT necessarily mean a change in incident command.

 ### End of Call Sign-Off
-At the end of an incident, you should announce to everyone on the call that you are ending the call at this time, and provide information on where followup discussion can take place.
+At the end of an incident, you should announce to everyone on the call that you are ending the call at this time, and provide information on where follow-up discussion can take place.
 It's also customary to thank everyone.

 > Ok everyone, we're ending the call at this time.
-Please continue any followup discussion on Slack.
+Please continue any follow-up discussion on Slack.
 Thanks everyone.

 ## Handling Problems
 Things don't always go smoothly on incident response calls, so as an Incident Commander you need to be prepared for instances where the conversation gets derailed, either intentionally or unintentionally.
 Here are some procedures and lingo you can follow when things get disruptive, in order to get things back on track.